BOARD OF DIRECTORS &

 Thalia González, President

-Thalia González is a Professor of Law at the University of California College of Law where she holds a Harry & Lillian Hastings Research Chair.
-She is also a Senior Scholar in the Center on Poverty and Inequality at Georgetown University Law Center where she leads national research and policy advocacy on restorative justice.
-Professor González is the author of more than 40 academic publications and currently an editor of the North American Volume of the International Encyclopedia of Restorative Justice (forthcoming 2023).
+Thalia González is a Professor of Law at the University of California College of Law, San Francisco where she holds a Harry & Lillian Hastings Research Chair and is faculty co-director of the Center on Racial and Economic Justice.
+She is also a Senior Scholar in the Center on Gender Justice and Opportunity at Georgetown University Law Center where she leads national research and policy advocacy on restorative justice.
+Professor González is the author of more than 40 academic publications and currently an editor of the North American Volume of the International Encyclopedia of Restorative Justice (forthcoming 2025).
 Her interdisciplinary scholarship appears in top law reviews and peer reviewed journals, book, policy reports, white papers, issue briefs, court opinions, and legislative trend analyses as well as in The Washington Post, The Atlantic, and The New York Times.
+In recognition of her research, Professor González was awarded the NACRJ Research Award (2022) and grants from the Robert Wood Johnson Foundation, Grantmakers for Girls of Color, Annie E. Casey Foundation, Atlantic Philanthropies, and Spencer Foundation.
+Professor González is Co-Chair of the American Bar Association’s Criminal Justice Section Restorative Justice and Alternatives to Detention Committee and provides technical assistance to community, state and federal stakeholders on restorative justice.

 Chauna Perry Finch, MSW, Vice President